 Your salary is one of the most critical pieces of your S Corp tax plan.
 The IRS requires owner-employees to receive “reasonable compensation” for the work they perform before taking any distributions.
 This isn’t a number you can just guess.
 It should reflect your experience, responsibilities, and what someone in a similar role at another company would earn.
 Documenting how you arrived at this figure is essential to protect yourself in case of an audit.
 Because specific salary benchmarks and safe harbor rules can be complex and vary by industry, it’s best to determine your compensation with professional guidance.
 This information is not available in the knowledge base; please consult Clear Peak for specific guidance tailored to your situation.

-Map Out Your Distributions and Retained Earnings
+Step 3: Plan Your Distributions and Retained Earnings

 Once your reasonable salary is set, you can plan for distributions.
 This involves deciding how much profit to pay out to shareholders versus how much to keep in the company as retained earnings for future growth.
 This decision has direct tax implications, as shareholders are taxed on their share of the S Corp’s income whether they receive it as a distribution or not.
 Your plan should align with your business’s short-term needs and long-term goals.
 Are you saving for a major equipment purchase, planning to hire, or looking to maximize your personal income?
 Mapping this out helps you manage cash flow and your personal tax liability strategically.

-Schedule a Strategic Review
+Step 4: Schedule a Strategic Review with Your CPA

 Tax planning without expert help can lead to costly mistakes.
 The final and most crucial step of your action plan is to review it with a CPA who specializes in S Corps.
 A professional can validate your reasonable compensation, help you time distributions, and identify deductions you might have missed.
 As a “strategic consultant,” our team at Clear Peak will “review all relevant information for optimal strategies” and “evaluate both short-term and long-term implications.”
 By partnering with an expert, you get more than just a tax preparer; you get a trusted advisor dedicated to your financial success.
 Ready to build your plan?
 Schedule a consultation to discuss our business tax planning services.